 Babátúndé, who thus bears the "Brazilian heritage" in his name, then receives from his dying father a carved statue of Òrìṣà Yemọja.
 Let's better call it in Portuguese spelling Orixá Iemanjá, because the statue has been brought back from Brazil.
 The father gives it to his son and wishes that the deity may guide him on the way.
 In Brazil he should look for a similar carving, a replica, and find the lost family members.
 The carved image is interesting, it is shaped in the form of a typical “abẹ̀bẹ̀”, a ritual fan, used very often in the Brazilian diaspora for Oxúm or Iemanjá.
 Françoise Balógun describes this statue in her essay as “sea goddess”, which is a Brazilian (Iemanjá) or Cuban (Yemayá) expression and a view that became popular in the West through many academic diasporic publications on the Orisha religions.
 To the Yorùbá people in Nigeria and Benin Yemọja is a riverine deity, associated with the river Ògùn and not connected to the ocean, where Òrìṣà Olókun (Yor. “owner of the ocean”) resides.
 In the movie itself it is never mentioned that Yemọja was the deity of the sea.
 I am quite sure that Ọlá Balógun himself is aware of this story and chose Yemọja as a symbol for both the connection and separation of the Yorùbá people, she is the perfect symbol for this movie.
 All the actors were Brazilians, but the ones who are playing the Africans pronounce the Òrìṣà as Yorùbá "Yemọja", while all the others in the Candomblé temples call her in Portuguese "Orixá Iemanjá".
 They clearly must have been instructed by the Yorùbá film director.

 Babátúndé arrives in Rio, gets into contact with Candomblé practitioners and in a ceremony a mounted priestess of Iemanjá sends him to the city of Salvador da Bahia.
 It is an interesting image, that this young Yorùbá man gets explanations on Orisha trance by the Brazilian practitioners of the religion.
 I am sure when the movie was shot in 1978 the Yorùbá traditionalists at home were in an even worse situation than today, discriminated by Christians as idol worshippers, while in the diaspora Yorùbá culture was already officially supported by the state since decades (see Communism and Yorùbá culture).
 On the other hand Babátúndé answers contemporary questions on African languages or politics to the Brazilians.
 He enters the mystical and magic world of Òrìṣà, abroad from his original Yorùbá home.
 All the houses Babátúndé enters in Brazil have split palm fronds, Yor. màrìwò, above their entrance doors, a typical Yorùbá sign for sacred Orisha spaces that have certain taboos - while the dying father in Lagos had an image of Jesus Christ next to his bed.
 It is really funny getting into the movie's details and all the different levels of what is "original" and what "diaspora" Yorùbá culture.
 Babátúndé gets a reading with cowry shells, Port. "jogo de búzios" or Yor. "ẹ̀rìndínlógún", and participates in Orixá ceremonies and Afro-Brazilian folkloric dances.
 At the end of his journey his ancestors appear to him in trance.
 The story goes back to colonial times and the cruel life of the plantation slaves.
 Like in every good movie, Babátúndé also falls in love and at the end - no, I do not tell the whole story here...
 What a great movie!
 It addresses many topics of the diasporic dimension of Yorùbá culture, from the point of view of a Yorùbá filmmaker.
 As far as I know this is absolutely unique.
-Unfortunately, the movie cannot be bought online yet, just a small preview on Youtube exists, from a company selling the re-edited digital soundtrack of the movie.
+The Portuguese version is on Youtube now.
 Many of Balógun’s original movie soundtracks were released on vinyl, the records are highly sought after by collectors and DJs. Ọlá Balógun had to face some difficulties in the organization of “A Deusa Negra”, but at the end he got a professional film crew and actors and all the production facilities he needed.
 It is “Ola’s best film, the one which comes closest to a successful work” (Françoise Balógun).
 Highly recommended for all the people interested in Yorùbá transatlantic culture!

 In his political movie “Cry Freedom!”
 (1981) Ọlá Balógun lets the viewers partake in the lives of African freedom fighters.
 Because of the staged fights between the army and guerilla troupes it was too risky shooting the film in Nigeria, but in Togo and Ghana it caused many troubles as well.
 In those instable times actors holding guns in their hands were extremely suspicious to the authorities and the film team almost got arrested to prevent a “hidden coup under the cover of a film”.
 Crazy, unbelievable stories that can be read in detail in the new book.
 This shows how necessary it was to focus on these issues and why the work of Balógun is so outstanding.